Nonvanishing of products in $v_2$-periodic families at the prime $3$

 It is easy to compute the $E_2$-page of this spectral sequence by tensoring the Cartesian diagram of \Cref{syntheticjdefinition} with $C\tau$ and computing with the associated Mayer--Vietoris exact sequences.
-The differentials then come from the fact that we know the homotopy groups of $\j^2$ from \Cref{homotopygroupssection}.
-The $E_\infty$-page then has the form \Cref{homotopygroupsofj}---it is in this sense that \Cref{homotopygroupsofj} is a graded diagram of filtered abelian groups.
-What is critical about this filtration on $\pi_\ast\j^2$, is that the unit map $\pi_\ast\Sph \to \pi_\ast \j^2$ is a map of filtered abelian groups, where $\pi_\ast\Sph$ is given its usual AN-filtration, as it comes from a map of synthetic spectra $\1\to \j_\BP^2$.
+The differentials then come from the differentials in the ANSS for $\tmf$ of \cite[\textsection7.1]{smfcomputation} and the fact that we know the homotopy groups of $\j^2$ from \Cref{homotopygroupssection}.
+We display the output of this spectral sequence in \Cref{ss1,ss2,ss3,ss4}.\\